03 Jan Medical marijuana, Doctors’ perspective and Medical Translators’ contribution

 Dr. Bryan Doner, CEO Medical Director and Co-Founder of Compassionate Certification Centers, is especially interested in cannabis medical use for concussion, post-concussion syndrome, and CTE, as current treatment options are moderate at best.

-According to his research, medical marijuana could potentially offer to concussion patients a treatment option that not only can help alleviate and shorten the course of symptoms, but also prevent long-term neurological sequelae.
-In this sense, research in animal models has shown that certain cannabinoids as CBD can potentially be neuroprotective and neurogenerative.
+medical marijuana could potentially offer to concussion patients a treatment option that not only can help alleviate and shorten the course of symptoms, but also prevent long-term neurological sequelae.

 Medical marijuana education

 By far the biggest concern for health care providers in the cannabis industry is education.
-And here Medical translators have a big role to play.
+And here medical translators have a big role to play.

 Physicians and healthcare providers have little or none mandated education on medical marijuana laws.
 The same can be said about the body’s endogenous endocannabinoid system.